diabolical-ninja/yeltahir.com/content/posts/smart_property_search/index.md

 [View Source](https://github.com/diabolical-ninja/smart-property-search/blob/master/src/walkscore.py)

-For me, the way local residents interact with their surrounds really helps to shape the feel of a community.
+For me, the way local residents interact with their surroundings really helps to shape the feel of a community.
 The local cafes or artisan produce stores, spending time in the local parks, walking from place to place rather than driving.
 These all combine to give a community an energy and an identity.

 Building out an accurate representation of these features into a single, filterable score is a difficult task.
 Fortunately the folks over at [Walk Score](https://www.walkscore.com/) have condensed attributes such as the availability of restaurants, public transport, schools and the like into a single walkability score.
 For this application the walkability score will be a sufficiently good proxy for those features to filter against.